i-MSCP/plugins/incubator/CronJobs/README.md

 If this plugin is already activated and if you want enable support for jailed cron jobs later on, you must follow these
 instructions:

-1. Be sure that all requirements as stated in the requirements section are meets
+1. Install the InstantSSH plugin
-2. Upload the InstantSSH plugin through the plugin management interface
+2. Deactivate this plugin through the plugin management interface
-3. Deactivate this plugin
-4. Re-activate this plugin
+3. Re-activate this plugin through the plugin management interface

 ## Cron job types